kyle-p-may/ba_radioinputs/README.md

 - v1.1.1: Added string localization.
 - v1.1.2: Fixed input filter for keyboard inputs so they are consistent with console inputs.
 Now, holding/rapid inputs for keyboard should work more intuitively.
 Fixed rebinding console controls; now, default inputs will no longer work after rebind, and new inputs will use the same input filter.
 - v1.2.0: Added a new configuration for controlling transmission nametags on SCR_VoNDisplay (Show friendly nametags on transmissions?); nametags disabled by default.
 Added 2 new inputs (see control menu for binding) (Transmit on channel 1, Transmit on channel 2) which do the following: Activate the specified channel, and start a transmission on the given channel.
 The channel ID is relative to the active radio (which was selected via the radial menu).
+- v1.2.1: Improve activate/deactivate flow for channel-specific transmission so it works better with other radio mods (i.e. ACE Radio Dev).
+Make the flow work with long-range radios.